 —Best practices that can be deployed across Commerce to achieve common, open standards related to taxonomy, vocabulary, application programming interfaces (APIs), metadata, and other key data characteristics;

-—Policy issues that arise from expanding access to data, including issues related to privacy, Start Printed Page 87539confidentiality, latency, and consistency;
+—Policy issues that arise from expanding access to data, including issues related to privacy, confidentiality, latency, and consistency;

 —Opportunities and risks related to the combination of public and private data sources and the development of joint data products and services resulting from public-private partnerships;

 —External uses of Commerce data and similar federal, state, and private data sets by businesses; and,

 —Methods to enhance communication and collaboration between stakeholders and subject-matter experts at Commerce on data access and use.